insected/bobbae_gcp-wiki/Storage.md

 [Local SSDs](https://cloud.google.com/local-ssd) are physically attached to the server that hosts your VM instance.
 This tight coupling offers superior performance, very high input/output operations per second (IOPS), and very low latency compared to other block storage options.
 Local SSDs are designed for temporary storage use cases such as caches or scratch processing space.
 Which makes them suitable for workloads like media rendering, data analytics, or high-performance computing.

-## Filestore

-[Filestore](Filestore) instances are fully managed [NFS](https://en.wikipedia.org/wiki/Network_File_System) [file servers](https://www.youtube.com/watch?v=8rS8O2RiT80) on Google Cloud (GCP) for use with applications running on Compute Engine virtual machines (VMs) instances or Google Kubernetes Engine clusters.

-You can create and manage [Filestore](https://cloud.google.com/filestore/docs) instances by using the Google Cloud Console or the gcloud command-line tool, and interact with the NFS file share on the instance by using standard operating system commands.

-## Backups

-[Filestore Backups](https://cloud.google.com/blog/products/storage-data-transfer/introducing-filestore-backups)  eases migration of file-based apps to cloud

-## Cloud Storage Connector

-The [Cloud Storage](https://cloud.google.com/storage) [connector](https://cloud.google.com/dataproc/docs/concepts/connectors/cloud-storage) is an [open source Java library](https://github.com/GoogleCloudDataproc/hadoop-connectors/tree/master/gcs) that lets you run [Apache Hadoop](https://hadoop.apache.org/) or [Apache Spark](https://spark.apache.org/) jobs directly on data in Cloud Storage, and offers a number of benefits over choosing the Hadoop Distributed File System (HDFS).

-## Cloud Storage FUSE

-[Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse) is an open source [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapter that allows you to mount Cloud Storage buckets as file systems on Linux or macOS systems.
-It also provides a way for applications to upload and download Cloud Storage objects using standard file system semantics.
-Cloud Storage FUSE can be run anywhere with connectivity to Cloud Storage, including Google Compute Engine VMs or on-premises systems.

 ## Encryption at Rest